 Some Past Campus and Community Sustainability Projects

-Over the past few years, SUNY Fredonia students, faculty, and staff members have been working with community partners to green our camps and community.
-The following list of 2008, 2009 and 2010 events and projects highlights some of these collaborations.
-Please also visit the 2010 Earth Week web site for a listing of other recent campus and community sustainability collaborations.
+Over the years, SUNY Fredonia students, faculty, and staff members have worked with community partners to green our camps and community.
+The following list of early FACE Center events and projects highlights some of these collaborations.
+Please also visit the 2014 Earth Week website for a listing of more recent campus and community sustainability collaborations.

 • Environmental Film Screenings— EarthWorks and FACE partnered in October 2009 for a community screening of the film Addicted to Plastic and post-screening discussion of the International Coastal Cleanup (September 2009- see above) results that garnered an audience of approximately 130 people.
 Additionally with funding provided by the Community Foundation of Greater Buffalo, there was a free Earth Week community environmental film festival at the 1891 Opera House in Fredonia on April 16, 2010.
 Designed to educate community members about important energy, water, food and other sustainability issues, the film festival, which attracted nearly 300 viewers, was another FACE-sponsored event.